-During execution of the object code, and assuming you have not used option \$C- (see Section 3), you may pause execution by pressing the BRK key; subsequently press <CTRL> X to terminate the run (then press and key) or press another key to continue execution of the program.
+During execution of the object code, and assuming you have not used option C^- (see Section 3), you may pause execution by pressing the BRK key; subsequently press (CTRL> X to terminate the run (then press any key) or press another key to continue the execution of the program.

 This check is made at the beginning of all loops, procedures and functions.
 Thus the user may use this facility to detect which loop etc. is not terminating correctly during the debugging process.
 It should certainly be disabled if you wish the object program to run quickly.
+It should also be turned off if you are using the INCH function.